-7 Rate impact calculations for each entity required data for residential and nonresidential 8 sales revenues and sales quantity.
-The primary source for the existing retail rates and retail 9 residential, commercial, industrial, and other energy sales is the Form EIA-861 database 10 (EIA 2015a).
-Data for direct retail consumers such as military bases and most American Indian Tribes are not included in the EIA database.
-After adjusting for complications associated with 11 12 differences in system names, historical data availability, and systems the operate in multiple 13 states, 91% of the preference power can be associated with retail sales data available in the EIA 14 861 database as shown in Table K.3-2.
-Additional data for American Indian Tribes is derived 15 from utility companies that serve the Tribal Reservation along with wholesale utility systems that 16 are the SLCA/IP benefit crediting partners (see Section K.4).
-Tribal entities that provide data to the EIA 861 database (representing the figure of 44.19% in Table K.3-2) included Ak-Chin, 17 Tohono O'odham Reservation, and the Navajo Tribal Utility Authority.
-These three systems 18 19 operate their own utilities and do not have special contracting arrangements to secure their 20 SLCA/IP allocation.
-After accounting for special net benefit contracts used by Tribal Authorities 21 combined with retail utilities that serve the Tribes, the coverage of Tribes is 100%.
-22
+Rate impact calculations for each entity required data for residential and nonresidential sales revenues and sales quantity.
+The primary source for the existing retail rates and retail residential, commercial, industrial, and other energy sales is the Form EIA-861 database (EIA 2015a).
+Data for direct retail consumers such as military bases and most American Indian Tribes are not included in the primary EIA database.
+After adjusting for complications associated with differences in system names, historical data availability, and systems that operate in multiple states, 91% of the preference power can be associated with retail sales data available in the EIA 861 database as shown in Table K.3-2.
+This table does not include additional data that has been separately gathered for the American Indian Tribes and is described in Section K.4.
+Additional data for American Indian Tribes is derived from utility companies that serve the Tribal Reservation along with wholesale utility systems that are the SLCA/IP benefit crediting partners (see Section K.4).
+Tribal entities that provide data to the EIA 861 database (representing the figure of 44.19% in Table K.3-2) included Ak-Chin, Tohono O'odham Reservation, and the Navajo Tribal Utility Authority.
+These three systems operate their own utilities and do not have special contracting arrangements to secure their SLCA/IP allocation.
+After accounting for special net benefit contracts used by Tribal Authorities combined with retail utilities that serve the Tribes, the coverage of Tribes is 100%.
+The 44.19% shown in Table K.3.2 does not include the additional data that is described in Section K.3.2.